TTWNO/tait.tech/isaif.md

 <p id="131">131.
 Technicians (we use this term in its broad sense to describe all those who perform a specialized task that requires training)
 tend to be so involved in their work (their surrogate activity) that when a conflict arises between their technical work and freedom, they almost always decide in favor of their technical work.
 This is obvious in the case of scientists, but it also appears
-elsewhere: Educators humanitarian groups, conservation organizations do not hesitate to use propaganda or other psychological techniques to help them achieve their laudable ends.
+elsewhere: Educators, humanitarian groups, conservation organizations do not hesitate to use propaganda or other psychological techniques to help them achieve their laudable ends.
 Corporations and government agencies, when they find it useful, do not hesitate to collect information about individuals without regard to their privacy.
 Law enforcement agencies are frequently inconvenienced by the constitutional rights of suspects and often of completely innocent persons, and they do whatever they